Get

 • More noticeable nipples and a firm or slightly distended abdomen

-Taking your dog to the vet if you suspect she’s pregnant is essential, as they can confirm pregnancy signs and help ease your mind.
+Taking your dog to the vet if you suspect that she’s pregnant is essential, as they can confirm pregnancy signs and help ease your mind.
 However, other illnesses can have the same signs as pregnancy, so it’s best to get them checked over to be sure.

-Vets cannot be sure that your dog is pregnant until around the 28th day.
+Vets cannot be fully sure that your dog is pregnant until around the 28th day.
 This is when puppies can be seen on an ultrasound and start to be counted.

 During mid-pregnancy, your Great Dane can become more affectionate and will begin exhibiting nesting behaviors.
 Nesting is her way of creating a comfortable space to birth and raise her puppies.
 However, she might also have increased irritability, so give her space and affection when she needs or wants it.